Bike & Bicycle Accident Lawyer Fort Lauderdale

 In the State of Florida, a bike is defined as a vehicle and a bike rider is defined as a driver.
 It is imperative that motorists and bicyclists share the road in an effort to reduce the number of accidents that can occur between bikes and cars.
 However, motorists may not know or choose to ignore the fact that bicyclists have the same rights to the road as they do.
-For more information contact our Fort Lauderdale bicycle accident lawyers.
+For more information contact our bicycle accident attorney Fort Lauderdale.

 Common Causes of Bike Accidents in Fort Lauderdale